Langevin dynamics of lattice Yang-Mills-Higgs and applications: Abstract

 \section{Abstract}

-We investigate the Langevin dynamics of various lattice formulations of the Yang--Mills--Higgs model, where the Higgs component takes values in $\mR^N$, $\mS^{N-1}$ or a Lie group.
+In this paper, we investigate the Langevin dynamics of various lattice formulations of the Yang--Mills--Higgs model, with an inverse Yang--Mills coupling $\beta$ and a Higgs parameter $\kappa$.
+The Higgs component is either a bounded field taking values in a compact target space, or an unbounded field taking values in a vector space in which case the model also has a Higgs mass parameter $m$.
+We study the regime where $(\beta,\kappa)$ are small in the first case or $(\beta,\kappa/m)$ are small in the second case.
 We prove the exponential ergodicity of the dynamics on the whole lattice via functional inequalities.
-As an application, we establish that correlations for a broad range of observables decay exponentially.
-Specifically, the infinite volume measure exhibits a strictly positive mass gap under strong coupling conditions.
-Moreover, appropriately rescaled observables exhibit factorized correlations in the large $N$ limit when the state space is compact.
-Our approach involves disintegration and a nuanced analysis of correlations to effectively control the unbounded Higgs component.
+We establish exponential decay of correlations for a broad class of observables, namely, the infinite volume measure exhibits a strictly positive mass gap.
+Moreover, when the target space of the Higgs field is compact, appropriately rescaled observables exhibit factorized correlations in the large $N$ limit.
+These extend the earlier results \cite{SZZ22} on pure lattice Yang--Mills to the case with a coupled Higgs field.

+Unlike pure lattice Yang--Mills where the field is always bounded, in the case where the coupled Higgs component is unbounded, the control of its behavior is much harder and requires new techniques.
+Our approach involves a disintegration argument and a delicate analysis of correlations to effectively control the unbounded Higgs component.